The common mistakes made by novice and experienced property investors.

 Half the input, half the control and half the gain – that’s the summary of joint venture investing.
 While you are required to put in less money upfront to get into a join-venture deal, where you buy with someone else, you are also less able to determine what happens to that asset.
 What if one of you wants to sell?
 What if someone can’t afford to contribute anymore?

 Here are six tips to help you figure out if you can handle a joint venture or if it will just be another money drain:

 - Have your decisions legally signed off on in the form of a contract.

 - Ensure each person is aware of their financial obligations.

 - Discuss the different scenarios for selling and who takes what profit or loss (this is Particularly worth discussing when the contributions have not been 50/50 for effort and money).

 - Think carefully as to whether you trust this person and believe them to be responsible.

 - Understand the implications for you financially if they default on the loan (usually you will be responsible for picking up their missed repayments).

-Buying in to property gimmicks
+#20 Buying into property gimmicks